 It really depends on your goal and your current fitness ability.
 Our advice here is once again to have realistic expectations.
-You cannot expect to go from zero running experience to a marathon in a few weeks, and this is valid for all type of workout!
+You cannot expect to go from zero running experience to a marathon in a few weeks, and this is valid for all types of workouts!

-If you are building a gym plan for the first time, choose 5 or 6 exercises that are going to help achieving your goal (full body work, upper body, etc) and start by concentrating on those.
+If you are building a gym plan for the first time, choose 5 or 6 exercises that are going to help to achieve your goal (full bodywork, upper body, etc) and start by concentrating on those.

 You can pick a duration and/or a number of reps for each (say for example 3 to 5 sets of 10 reps), and focus on nailing these before you increase the numbers or change the exercises.

 Achieving a goal in running will be the same, focus on what you can do to start with and slowly increase the pace or the distance.
 Some running apps like (I found RunKeeper, Nike Run Club, and Strava for example) will have built-in plans that you can adjust according to your objective.